Math in Reno#

 A system dynamics model allows exploration of the behavior of a set of equations describing information or material flow over time.
 Reno provides a framework for creating and evaluating these equations similar to something like PyMC or PyTorch - symbolically setting them up in a form of compute graph that can then be populated with different values/data and run to create simulations.

 The math API itself looks similar to numpy, but a lot of the functions are being added as I go/need them, if you need a numpy function that doesn’t yet exist in Reno, please submit an issue!
+(Or add them yourself locally in your project, see TODO: extending)

 All aspects of models and their equations are made up of Reno’s reno.components.EquationPart class, essentially a tree data structure that can be made up of sub equation parts and has an .eval() function to populate and execute the equation compute graph.